-Rodrigo Valenzuela (b.1982, Santiago, Chile) completed an art history degree at the University of Chile (2004), then worked in construction while making art over his first decade in the United States, completing an BA in Philosophy at Evergreen College and MFA at University of Washington in 2012.
-Using staged scenes and digital interventions, Valenzuela's photography, video and installation work is rooted in the contradictory traditions of documentary and fiction, often involving narratives around immigration and the working class.
+Rodrigo Valenzuela (b.1982, Santiago, Chile) lives and works in Los Angeles, California.
+Valenzuela completed an art history degree at the University of Chile (2004), then worked in construction while making art over his first decade in the United States.
+He holds a BA in Philosophy from Evergreen State College and an MFA at University of Washington (2012).
+He is a Professor of Art at University of California Los Angeles.